Adele scores rare double on British music charts

-LONDON (REUTERS) - Music star Adele soared straight to the top of the British charts on Friday (Nov 26) with her new album 30, making a triumphant and record-breaking return.
+LONDON • Music star Adele (right) soared straight to the top of the British charts last Friday with her new album 30, making a triumphant and record-breaking return.

 The figure is the biggest for an album since English singer Ed Sheeran's Divide in 2017 and the biggest for a female solo album since Adele's last record, 25, in 2015.

-"It becomes Adele's fourth UK Number 1 album; she has now reached Number 1 on the Official Albums Chart with all of her studio albums, a record for a female act," the Official Charts Company said in a statement.
+"It becomes Adele's fourth British Number 1 album.
+She has now reached No. 1 on the Official Albums Chart with all of her studio albums, a record for a female act," the Official Charts Company said in a statement.

 30 was also the most-streamed album this past week, recording 55.7 million plays across its 12 songs, the Official Charts Company said.